Toyota RAV4 Vs. Mazda CX-5 Comparison: Interior, Specs, Configurations

 Is a Toyota RAV4 bigger than a Mazda CX-5?

 The Toyota RAV4 and Mazda CX-5 are similar in size on the outside, but the Mazda CX-5 offers more headroom and legroom measurements once you’re inside.
-Specifically, the Mazda CX-5 has 39.7 inches of front headroom, 41 inches of front legroom, and 39.6 inches of rear legroom.
+Specifically, the Mazda vehicle has 39.7 inches of front headroom, 41 inches of front legroom, and 39.6 inches of rear legroom.
 The Toyota RAV4 has 37.7 inches, 41 inches, and 37.8 inches, respectively.

 What is the ground clearance of the Mazda CX-5 compared to the Toyota RAV4?